jacatacutan/Topic-Modeling-with-LDA-BERTopic-w-Llama-2/README.md

 Topic modeling project with a comparative analysis on Latent Dirichlet Allocation and BERTopic with additional representation using Llama 2 13b

 ## Authors
-Jason Catacutan, Pau Martinez, Warren de la Cruz
+Jason Catacutan, Pau Martinez, and Warren de la Cruz

 ## Contents